-Intellectual property rights are the most important assets of many businesses and are bought and sold, licensed and the subject of joint ventures and other collaborations.
+Intellectual property rights can be bought and sold, licensed and the subject of joint ventures and other collaborations.
 Central to any intellectual property transaction is a clear understanding of ownership and limits on usage of such property.
 Issues such as ownership of rights generated by the activities of employees, contractors or collaborators need to be addressed before many transactions proceed and are part and parcel of the due diligence process.
 Similarly, extensive searching often needs to be undertaken, and enquiries often need to be made, in order to establish clear title to rights.

-The ownership position in Australia will not necessarily correspond to that in the United States, the United Kingdom or elsewhere.
-In Australia, where a copyright work is made by an employee pursuant to the terms of a contract of employment, the copyright will usually be owned by the employer.
+The ownership position in Australia will not necessarily correspond to that in other countries.
+For example, in Australia, where a copyright work is made by an employee pursuant to the terms of a contract of employment, the copyright will usually be owned by the employer.
 Contractors or consultants will usually own the intellectual property rights in their own work in the absence of an assignment of those rights.
 Special rules apply to photographs, portraits or engravings commissioned for a private or domestic purpose.

-There is also a need to seek separate Australian advice on the form of assignments and licences including:
+Specific Australian advice should be obtained on the form of assignments and licences including:

-- whether a licensee has any specific rights under the relevant Australian legislation, such as the rights of an authorised user under section 26 of the Trade Marks Act (which include the right to bring an action for infringement) or the right of an exclusive licensee to commence infringement proceedings under section 120(1) of the Patents Act; - whether there are any anti-trust or competition law concerns arising out of the terms of the transaction; - whether there are any income tax, capital gains tax, stamp duty, GST or transfer pricing issues arising out of the transaction; - the rights of the parties in relation to or following any termination of a licence; or whether or not any statutory warranties or conditions are implied or imposed by law in connection with the transaction, and the extent to which liability can be limited for breach of any such warranties or conditions.
+- whether a licensee has any specific rights under the relevant Australian legislation, such as the rights of an "authorised user" under section 26 of the Trade Marks Act (which include the right to bring an action for infringement) or the right of an exclusive licensee to commence infringement proceedings under section 120(1) of the Patents Act; - whether there are any anti-trust or competition law concerns resulting from the identity of the licensor and licensee, or the proposed terms of the transaction; - whether there are any income tax, capital gains tax, stamp duty, GST or transfer pricing issues arising out of the transaction; - the rights of the parties in relation to or following any termination of a licence; or - whether or not any statutory warranties or conditions are implied or imposed by law in connection with the transaction, and the extent to which liability can be limited for breach of any such warranties or conditions.